Adib Farhadi Explained

 Embed:yes

-Adib Farhadi (born 1972) is an assistant professor at University of South Florida and coordinator of USF's Executive Education Program.
+Adib Farhadi (born 1972) is an Associate Professor of Peace and Conflict at the University of South Florida, where he also serves as the Faculty Director of the Executive Education Program.
 Farhadi is a former Afghanistan Deputy Minister of Commerce.

 Early life and education